dCache/dcache-book2/config-hsm.md

     *Pool Manager Restore Queue*.
 A list of all requests which have been issued to all pools for a `FETCH FILE` operation from the TSS (rc ls)
 -   The *Pool Collector Queue*.
 A list of files, per pool and storage group, which will be scheduled for a `STORE FILE` operation as soon as the configured trigger criteria match.
 -   The *Pool STORE FILE*  Queue.
 A list of files per pool, scheduled for the `STORE FILE` operation.
 A configurable amount of requests within this queue are active, which is equivalent to the number of concurrent store processes, the rest is inactive, waiting to become active.
 -   The Pool *FETCH FILE* Queue.
-A list of files per pool, scheduled for the FETCHFILE operation.
+A list of files per pool, scheduled for the `FETCH FILE` operation.
 A configurable amount of requests within this queue are active, which is equivalent to the number of concurrent fetch processes, the rest is inactive, waiting to become active.

-For evaluation purposes, the pinboard of each component can be used to track down DCACHE behavior.
-The pinboard only keeps the most recent 200 lines of log information but reports not only errors but informational messages as well.
+For evaluation purposes, the *pinboard* of each component can be used to track down DCACHE behavior.
+The *pinboard* only keeps the most recent 200 lines of log information but reports not only errors but informational messages as well.

 Check the pinboard of a service, here the POOLMNGR service.

+Example:
-    [example.dcache.org] DC-PROMPT-LOCAL cd PoolManager
+    [example.dcache.org] (local) admin > cd PoolManager
-    [example.dcache.org] DC-PROMPT-PM show pinboard 100
+    [example.dcache.org] (PoolManager) admin > show pinboard 100
     08.30.45  [Thread-7] [pool_1 PoolManagerPoolUp] sendPoolStatusRelay: ...
     08.30.59  [writeHandler] [NFSv41-dcachetogo PoolMgrSelectWritePool ...
     ....

-**The CELL-POOLMNGR Restore Queue.**
+Example:

-Remove the file `test.root` with the PNFS-ID 00002A9282C2D7A147C68A327208173B81A6.
+The **PoolManager** Restore Queue.
+Remove the file `test.root` with the pnfs-ID 00002A9282C2D7A147C68A327208173B81A6.

     [example.dcache.org] (pool_1) admin > rep rm  00002A9282C2D7A147C68A327208173B81A6

 Request the file `test.root`

-    PROMPT-USER PATH-ODDB-N-Sdccp dcap://example.dcache.org:/data/test.root test.root
+    [user] $ dccp dcap://example.dcache.org:/data/test.root test.root

-Check the CELL-POOLMNGR Restore Queue:
+Check the PoolManager Restore Queue:

-    [example.dcache.org] DC-PROMPT-LOCAL cd PoolManager
+    [example.dcache.org] (local) admin > cd PoolManager
-    [example.dcache.org] DC-PROMPT-PM rc ls
+    [example.dcache.org] (PoolManager) admin > rc ls
     0000AB1260F474554142BA976D0ADAF78C6C@0.0.0.0/0.0.0.0-*/* m=1 r=0 [pool_1] [Staging 08.15 17:52:16] {0,}

+Example:

 **The Pool Collector Queue.**

-    [example.dcache.org] DC-PROMPT-LOCAL cd pool_1
+  [example.dcache.org] (local) admin > cd pool_1
-    [example.dcache.org] DC-PROMPT-POOL1 queue ls -l queue
+  [example.dcache.org] (pool_1) admin > queue ls -l queue
                        Name: chimera:alpha
                   Class@Hsm: chimera:alpha@osm
      Expiration rest/defined: -39 / 0   seconds
      Pending   rest/defined: 1 / 0
      Size      rest/defined: 877480 / 0
      Active Store Procs.   :  0
       00001BC6D76570A74534969FD72220C31D5D

     [example.dcache.org] DC-PROMPT-POOL1 flush ls
     Class                 Active   Error  Last/min  Requests    Failed
     dteam:STATIC@osm           0       0         0         1         0

+Example:

-**The pool STOREFILE Queue.**
+**The pool STORE FILE Queue.**

     [example.dcache.org] DC-PROMPT-LOCAL cd pool_1
     [example.dcache.org] DC-PROMPT-POOL1 st ls
     0000EC3A4BFCA8E14755AE4E3B5639B155F9  1   Fri Aug 12 15:35:58 CEST 2011

+Example:

-**The pool FETCHFILE Queue.**
+**The pool FETCH FILE Queue.**

-    [example.dcache.org] DC-PROMPT-LOCAL cd pool_1
+    [example.dcache.org] (local) admin > cd pool_1
-    [example.dcache.org] DC-PROMPT-POOL1  rh ls
+    [example.dcache.org] (pool_1) admin >  rh ls
     0000B56B7AFE71C14BDA9426BBF1384CA4B0  0   Fri Aug 12 15:38:33 CEST 2011

-To check the repository on the pools run the command `rep ls` that is described in the beginning of [section\_title][2].
+To check the repository on the pools run the command `rep ls` that is described in the beginning of [the section called “How to Store-/Restore files via the Admin Interface”.](#how-to-store-/restore-files-via-the-admin-interface)

 Example of an EXECUTABLE to simulate a tape backend
 ===================================================